- HCM310 - Healthcare Services and the Consumer

 Credit Hours: 3

-- HCM465 - IPC Operations
+- HCM465 - Infection Prevention & Control Operations

 Examines the key elements of infection prevention and control programs within healthcare organizations.
 Students will study the basic principles of microbiology and the most common healthcare-acquired infections.
 Explores how infection prevention and control programs can control the spread of infectious pathogens within healthcare organizations.
 Emphasis will be placed on developing programs to identify infection risks and implement infection interventions.